 Earl Little Jr. (shoulder)

 Emilee Smarr-USA TODAY NETWORK

-There haven’t been any recent reports regarding the injury status of Earl Little Jr. The Florida native suffered a shoulder injury prior to arriving in Tuscaloosa that Coach Saban spoke to the media about.
-“Earl Little had a shoulder coming in that was bothering him, so we decided to fix it.
-He’ll be out for a little while, as well,” he said.
-There is no timetable for when he will return to action.
+Saban said in his press conference that Little Jr. was dealing with a shoulder injury upon arriving in Tuscaloosa.
+As a result, Saban went on to mention, “Earl Little had a shoulder coming in that was bothering him, so we decided to fix it.
+He’ll be out for a little while, as well.”

 The last update on Isaiah Hastings came almost a month ago.
 Saban told the media that Hastings had come in with an injury and that he would “be back shortly.”
 Since then, there have been no confirmed reports as to when he will be able to practice or if he has.